harshathota1991/InventoryPortal/README.md

 # Online Inventory Portal
- This application is a "Inventory Management System".
-It enables the users to, insert new inventory to the database, search new inventory from the database, update the existing inventory.
-It also enables the users to print database search reports to excel and pdf.
-This application is developed using Jsp, Struts 2, Java, MySQL, CSS.
+Inventory management system - a application that tracks of inventory.
+It allows users to search, insert, update, delete inventory records and print department specific reports.
+Technologies used: Struts 2, JSP, JDBC, JavaScript, CSS and MySQL.